Veginatichaithanya/code_challenge/replit.md

-# Python Code Editor - Caesar Cipher Challenge
+# Python Code Editor - Multi-Challenge Cryptography Platform

 ## Overview

-This is a web-based Python coding challenge platform focused on the Caesar Cipher problem.
-The application provides an interactive coding environment where users can write, test, and validate their Python solutions for cryptographic algorithms.
-The platform features a split-screen interface with problem descriptions on the left and a code editor on the right.
+This is a web-based Python coding challenge platform featuring multiple cryptography problems.
+The application provides an interactive coding environment where users can write, test, and validate their Python solutions across different challenges including Caesar Cipher, Basic Monoalphabetic Cipher, and Message Authentication Code (MAC).
+The platform features a modern split-screen interface with problem descriptions on the left and a professional code editor on the right.

 ## User Preferences